Quickstart Guides: Arduino IDE 2

 If the status LED of dw-link starts to blink furiously, then the hardware debugger has hit an unrecoverable error.
 Typing monitor info into the input field of the GDB debugger can then help you find out about the error number, which is decoded in the Troubleshooting section.
 It may also be a good idea to consult the Limitations section.

-Quickstart guide: SNAP & ATtiny85
+Quickstart: SNAP & ATtiny85

 This quickstart guide demonstrates how to use the Arduino IDE 2 for debugging on an ATtiny85 using the MPLAB SNAP debug probe.